How to recognise and develop originality in research

 Whatever happens on the expedition, the explorer should, provided that he did not give up and return home early, have some interesting stories to tell.

 Similarly students who stay the course with their research should be able to tease out something worthwhile from an academic or scholarly standpoint.
-The creative thinking techniques of Chapter 20 of the book should help.
+Creative thinking techniques should help.

 Originality as 'potentially publishable'